Tornado128/hoppers_performance_checking/README.md

 (2) The vertical stress profile predicted by the code matches with the predictions by Dietmar online software: https://dietmar-schulze.de/sstool_e.html
 -----
 (3) Remember that Jenike method is very conservative for the estimation of arch diameter.
 It is even more conservative for the prediction of rathole diameter!
-If Jenike method says that a system doesn't rathole, it will definitely NOT rathole!
+As a rule of thumb, if Jenike method says that a system doesn't rathole, it will definitely NOT rathole!
 -----
 (4) If the hopper outlet is not fully activated (as in most tablet presses), Jenike method is even not directionally correct!!
+The effective angle of internal friction is more predictive of ratholing in such scenarios.
+There are some observations claiming that average angle of friction higher than 46 degree cause ratholing.
 -----
 (5) The purpose of this code is to evaluate the risks involved in gravity-driven flow of pharmaceutical powders in EXISTING hoppers, including mass flow/funnel pattern, arch formation under active stress (filling, initial discharging) and passive state (emptying) and rathole formation.
 -----